marklindsey11/hashgraph/getting-started/javascript/environment-set-up.md

 * Set-up your Hedera testnet client

 {% hint style="warning" %}
-**Note:** The Hedera JavaScript SDK supports Reactive Native with Expo on Android devices and Android emulators.
-It does not currently support Reactive Native Bare.
+**Note:** The Hedera JavaScript SDK supports React Native with Expo on Android devices and Android emulators.
+It does not currently support React Native Bare.
 {% endhint %}

 ## Pre-requisites: